neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 ![road filter: example 1 resulting tiles](assets/exemple_three_state2_3.png)

-Now, remember that in Boolean `OR` filtering, each of the items (road types in our case) is applied separately.
-Thus, the above road filtering means:
+Now, remember that in Boolean `OR` filtering, each of the items (road types in our case) is checked **separately**.
+If any of the condition is `True` then the tile is considered has a matching tile.

+Thus, the above road filtering checks separately for the following conditions:
 - Tile must have a `Ancien Asphalt Highway`
 - Tile must have a `Dirt Path`
-- I do not want tiles with other types of roads.
+- Tile must not have other types of roads.

+If any of the above conditions is true then the tile is included in the matching list (**except** for the tiles that match the `Off` state because this state does **not** select anything).
 In our case this match tiles that have `Ancien Asphalt Highway` or `Dirt Path` or both of them!

 Let's proceed with the boolean `AND` filter, with the exact same conditions: